-Amazon A+ content is not “longer product description”.
-It is a fixed grid of modules, each with its own character budget and visual logic.
-These 15 prompts cover the angles a brand-registered seller actually needs: hero banner copy, comparison chart with sister SKUs, brand story carousel, feature image headlines, and how to write copy that passes Amazon moderation on the first submit.
+Amazon A+ content is not a longer product description.
+It is a fixed grid of modules, each with its own character budget and visual logic, and it replaces the standard 2,000-character description block entirely.
+These 15 prompts cover the angles a brand-registered seller actually needs: hero banner copy, comparison charts across sister SKUs, brand story carousels, feature image headlines, and copy that clears Amazon moderation on the first submit.

 Who this is for